pushkin-consortium/pushkin/docs/site-templates/site-templates-overview.md

 #### Add a Quiz

 To add a quiz, run `pushkin install experiment`.
-Select the experiment template of choice \([see this list for the options](../advanced/customizing-experiments.md)\).
-This will create a pushkin experiment template in the `experiments/` folder.
+Select the experiment template of your choice.
+This will create a pushkin experiment in the `experiments/` folder.

 Open the `config.js` located in your experiment folder, and modify the experiment name, shortName, logo, text, etc.